 Looking around, it seems many people opt to use a Raspberry Pi with Mosquito for their broker.
 If you already have a Pi, this may be a good choice.
 I've heard of performance issues with this setup, but as I don't own and don't plan on buying a Pi, I admittedly haven't looked into it that much.

 I’ll be using an old Dell for my broker, with either Fedora or CentOS running Mosquito.
 I’m familiar with CentOS, but many other OS’s will work as well.
 Mosquito has a free server for testing/development to get you going, but be aware it isn’t secure.

 MQTT Publish and Subscribe

 When a client connects to the broker, it can start publishing messages that must include topics.
-Every client that wants to receive messages can subscribe to a certain topic, and then the broker will deliver all the messages with a matching topic to the client.
+Every client that wants to receive messages can subscribe to a specific topic, and then the broker will deliver all the messages with a matching topic to the client.

 Topics are just UTF-8 strings, but keep in mind it’s good practice to use ASCII characters.
 Using UTF-8 characters can make it hard to find typos, and sometimes won’t display correctly.

 The hierarchy of topics is simple.
 For example, if I want to send and receive data from a client in the living room (turn on a light), it may look like this. -